fmadore/IWAC-overview/README.md

 Common error messages include:
 - `Failed to load resource: net::ERR_FILE_NOT_FOUND`
 - `Access to script has been blocked by CORS policy`
+- `Failed to load module script: Expected a JavaScript module script but the server responded with a MIME type of "video/mp2t"`

 **Solution:** Always use a local server as described above instead of opening files directly.